Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 04 : Merge Intervals.md

 findIntersection([[1, 3], [5, 6], [7, 9]], [[2, 3], [5, 7]])//[2, 3], [5, 6], [7, 7], The output list contains the common intervals between the two lists.
 findIntersection([[1, 3], [5, 7], [9, 12]], [[5, 10]])// [5, 7], [9, 10], The output list contains the common intervals between the two lists.
 ````
-- As we are iterating through both the lists once, the time complexity of the above algorithm is `O(N + M)`, where `‘N’` and `‘M’` are the total number of intervals in the input arrays respectively.
+- As we are iterating through both the lists once, the time complexity of the above algorithm is `O(N + M)`, where `N` and `M` are the total number of intervals in the input arrays respectively.
 - Ignoring the space needed for the result list, the algorithm runs in constant space `O(1)`.
 ## Conflicting Appointments (medium)
 https://leetcode.com/problems/meeting-rooms/